Getting started with the Kit WordPress plugin

 From your WordPress admin's left sidebar, go to Plugins > Add New Plugin:

-When the plugin installation is complete, the Install Now button will be replaced by an Activate button.
+When the plugin installation is complete, the Install Now button will be replaced with an Activate button.
 Click Activate to activate the Kit plugin.

 2. Grant WordPress access to Kit